-After a diagnosis of cancer, it is important to find credible information and seek support.
-People with rare types of cancer may find this challenging.
-Cancer.Net provides comprehensive information on rare cancer types, in addition to those most common.
-You can find information on the following topics:
+After a diagnosis of cancer, it’s important to find credible information and support.
+With rare types of cancer, sometimes finding resources can be difficult.
+Cancer.Net provides comprehensive information about several types of rare cancers, in addition to more common types.

-- A broad range of rare adult and pediatric cancers , including information on diagnosis, treatment, clinical trials, areas of current research, what to expect after treatment, and questions to ask the doctor
+- Disease-specific information for many rare adult and childhood cancers , including sections on diagnosis, treatment, clinical trials, areas of the latest research, what to expect after treatment, and questions to ask the doctor

-- Cancer-specific national organizations that offer support to people with cancer and their families
+- Listings of cancer-specific national organizations that offer support to people with cancer and their families

 - National Cancer Institute-designated comprehensive cancer centers and cooperative groups that specialize in the treatment of rare cancer types